Pandas plot()

 Yields below output.

-Stacked bar charts show the total quantity of each group.
-Using stacked bar plots we can compare each individual.
-For, that we need to set the stacked
+Stacked bar charts provide a comprehensive view of the total quantity for each group.
+By utilizing stacked bar plots, we can effectively compare individual components within each group.
+This is achieved by setting the stacked

 # Create multiple columns of stacked bar plot